developermypos/myPOS-Smart-SDK/README.md

 # myPOS-Smart-SDK

-This repository provides a guidance how to build your own app on Android myPOS Smart POS device and communicate with the core module of the device, to accept card payments (including but not limited to VISA, Mastercard, UnionPay International, JCB, Bancontact).
-To process checkout SDK provides management of the terminal to complete all the steps for transaction processing, refund funds to the customer card account, using printer of the device to print your own bill slip.
+This repository provides a guidance on integrating an Android app with a myPOS Smart device.
+Once integrated, the app will be able to communicate with the core device components in order to accept card payments (including but not limited to VISA, Mastercard, UnionPay International, JCB, Bancontact). myPOS-Smart-SDK complеments a Smart POS terminal in order to initiate transaction, complete all steps for processing payment, make refund to the customer card account and print a custom bill slip using the device printer.
+The built-in functionalities of myPOS-Smart-SDK allow you to send Payment Requests, manage operations for the first and second SAM component the myPOS Smart device has and print bitmap image integrated to the receipt (e.g. QR Code).

-No sensitive card data is ever passed through to or stored on the merchant&#39;s phone.
-All data is encrypted by the core card terminal module, which has been fully certified to the highest industry standards (PCI, EMV I &amp; II, Visa, MasterCard &amp; Amex).
+No sensitive card data is ever passed through or stored on myPOS Smart device.
+All data is encrypted by the core card terminal module, which has been fully certified to the highest industry standards (PCI, EMV I and II, Visa, MasterCard, Amex).

 ### Table of Contents